Ryczów, Lesser Poland Voivodeship

 Ryczów is geographically subdivided into two parts.
 The southern part lies within the Wieliczka Foothills, whereas the northern part is in the valley of the Vistula River (Kraków Gate).
 The highest point of the village is about 345 m above sea level and the lowest is about 100 m below.
 Through the village runs the National Road No. 44 (Gliwice-Oświęcim-Skawina-Kraków) and the railway line Kraków-Oświęcim.
 At the northern end on the bank of the Vistula river lies the hamlet called Chałupki.

-Kindergarten, primary school and gymnasium are located in Ryczów.
+Ryczów has a kindergarten, a primary school and a gymnasium.